 Students can get into trouble during exams by accidentally breaching exam regulations so understanding the rules the UEA sets out for taking exams at the University is a good place to start.

 If you are alleged to have committed an offence during your exam, the exam paper, any perceived offending material and your campus card will be taken from you; you will be interviewed after the exam.
 Evidence and materials will be reviewed by a committee before making a decision on any disciplinary action.
-If you need advice, please contact the Students’ Union, the Student Support Service or your Adviser.
+If you need advice, please contact the Students’ Union and your Adviser.

 Preparing and Sitting Your Exam

-If you have informed Student Support Service and LTS that you require assessment adjustments, these are taken into account when scheduling your exams.
-Once Student Support Services have approved your request, the Assessment and Quality Office (AQO) will contact you with information on your individual arrangements.
+If you have informed Student Services and LTS that you require assessment adjustments, these are taken into account when scheduling your exams.
+Once Student Services have approved your request, the Assessment and Quality Office (AQO) will contact you with information on your individual arrangements.

 If you have any further queries about individual arrangements and concessions, contact the Assessment Office by email here firstname.lastname@example.org